18-649 Project 4

 - Ensure backward and forward traceability by documenting the

-between each behavior requirement and each state chart transition arc
+relationships between each behavior requirement and each state

 In order to do forward and backward traceability in one table,

-indicate that a state/transition supports a requirement.
+state/transition supports a requirement.
 See the example.
-A correct design
+A correct

-specification to one or more states and/or transitions.
+requirement in the specification to one or more states

-peer review checklist for each statechart ie. one peer
+complete a peer review checklist for each statechart ie. one

-complete a log entry into peer review log.
-Recording defects on the
+also complete a log entry into peer review log.
+Recording

-sheet does NOT result in point deductions.
-Be honest.
+defects on the peer review sheet does NOT result in point

 - Turn in your complete team design package.